 IRS Requirements

 Let’s start with the basics.
-If you have an HSA, you need to include information from two IRS forms – Form 1099-SA and Form 8889 – on your 1040 tax form.
+If you have an HSA, you must include information from two IRS forms – Form 1099-SA and Form 8889 – on your 1040 tax form.

-Form 1099-SA reports the total distributions (withdrawals) made from your HSA account during the taxable year.
+Form 1099-SA reports the total distributions (withdrawals) from your HSA account during the taxable year.
 Form 8889 reports all contributions made to your account.
 Your employer or account custodian will provide the information needed to complete these forms.
-Some of this information will be on your W-2 as well.
+Some of this information will also be on your W-2.

 You should also receive Form 5498-SA from your employer or account custodian.
 Form 5498-SA reports contributions made to your HSA for informational purposes only.